-You may want to make sure you have lots of tissues available when you see the Peterborough Theatre Guild’s production of Mary’s Wedding, one of Canada’s most celebrated plays, during its 10-performance run from October 25 to November 9.
+The Peterborough Theatre Guild is presenting Mary’s Wedding, one of Canada’s most celebrated plays, for a 10-performance run from October 25 to November 9.

 The romantic historical drama tells the story of a couple’s love affair in the era of the First World War, with playwright Stephen Massicotte using dream and memory as theatrical devices to take the audience to different times and places during the story.